xyeres/xyeres/README.md

 Hi there! :monocle_face:
 Below you'll find some of my recent projects, live demos and source code available to browse.
 Currently, I'm building a SaaS product for the music industry that helps labels easily calculate and report their royalties.
-The codebase is private but check out the live site at [soundsplits.com](https://www.soundsplits.com)
+The codebase is private but check out it out at [soundsplits.com](https://www.soundsplits.com)

 ## Recent projects:
 - [Streamy - music streaming web app for United Pursuit Records](https://github.com/xyeres/streamy)